 Chicken Foot Dominoes, based on the domino game Maltese Cross, appears to have originated in Texas or Mexico.
-It is part of the same family of games that includes Mexican Train, and is also known as Chickenfoot Dominoes, Chicken Dominoes and Chickie Dominoes.
+It is part of the same family of games that includes Mexican Train and is also known as Chickenfoot Dominoes, Chicken Dominoes, and Chickie Dominoes.

 The game must include at least two players but is better with four to eight players.
 It's played with one standard set of double-nine dominoes.
 For games with more players, a set of double-12, double-15, or double-18 dominoes may be needed.
 The goal of Chicken Foot Dominoes is to have the fewest points at the end of the final round.

 The Start Player and The First Tile

 The player who drew the highest double starts the first round by placing that tile in the center of the table.
 For example, if you're using a set of double-nine dominoes, the double nine is the highest double.

 Each later round starts with the player who has drawn the next-lowest double.
 For example, the player who draws the double-eight in the second round starts that round.
 The final round begins with the player who draws the double-blank.